 Her poems are accessible often making use of colloquial language and dialect.
-Upon first reading they could appear simplistic, however this belies the magic of her craft, as she plumbs the depth of human experience to create poetry which resonates with all.
+Upon first reading they could appear simplistic, however, this belies the magic of her craft, as she plumbs the depth of human experience to create poetry that resonates with all.
 In her interview with Kirsty Young on Desert Island discs on Radio 4 recently, (May 2017) Lochhead insisted that poetry has no right or wrong answers, and can mean different things to different people.
-The joy, for her is in the music of the words.
+The joy, for her, is in the music of the words.
 Greatly loved in her native Scotland and throughout the UK in Ireland, Lochhead held the post of Makar (the Scottish National Poet) for several years and she often gives readings with her friend and contemporary Carol Ann Duffy, the current Poet Laureate.

 Summary of 1953

-Titled simply 1953, this is one of many autobiographical poems by Lochhead.
-Composed in two stanzas, a tone of pride is evident in the endeavour of her community and her parents’ efforts to transform their homes and gardens for Coronation Day.
+Titled simply ‘1953‘, this is one of many autobiographical poems by Lochhead.
+Composed in two stanzas, a tone of pride is evident in the endeavor of her community and her parents’ efforts to transform their homes and gardens for Coronation Day.
 Beneath the good humour and bustle of activity her language clearly evokes a city in recovery, only six years after the end of World War Two:

 So gardens happened

 where the earth had been one raw wound.